PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Introduction

-In this paper, we present PB²: a novel population-based approach to preference space exploration in PbRL.
-Our key insight is that simultaneously training multiple distinct policies facilitates more thorough preference landscape exploration than conventional single-policy methods.
-By collecting experiences across different policies to construct comparison pairs, we substantially enhance the variety of behaviors evaluated while preserving alignment with expressed human preferences.
-This behavioral diversity significantly improves reward model training by creating preference queries that are more easily distinguishable, an essential consideration often overlooked by existing methods that implicitly assume humans can reliably evaluate even subtly different behaviors.
-As illustrated in Figure \ref{fig:overview}, our approach implements this insight through a feedback loop where diverse policies generate distinct trajectories, human preferences on these trajectories train a reward model, and a discriminator maintains population diversity while encouraging behaviors that align with current preferences.

-Our contributions are as follows: \begin{enumerate} \item We identify the preference exploration problem in PbRL, demonstrating how single-agent methods frequently fail by converging to suboptimal local minima in the preference space.

-\item We propose a population-based framework for PbRL that maintains policy diversity while optimizing for human preferences, significantly enhancing exploration of the preference landscape.

-\item We demonstrate through experiments that PB² produces more distinguishable queries that improve reward learning efficiency, achieving greater robustness when human feedback is inconsistent and improving performance with limited feedback. \end{enumerate}
+To improve on this lack of behavioral diversity during the user elicitation step of PbRL, we present in this paper PB²: a population-based approach to preference space exploration.
+The central idea is that simultaneously training multiple distinct policies with an explicit diversity bonus allows broader preference space exploration than conventional single-policy methods.
+By collecting experiences across different policies to construct comparison pairs, we broaden the variety of behaviors evaluated while preserving alignment with expressed human preferences.
+As illustrated in Fig.\ref{fig:overview}, diverse policies generate distinct trajectories, human preferences on these trajectories train a reward model, and a discriminator maintains population diversity while encouraging behaviors that align with current preferences.
+Our contributions are as follows: \begin{enumerate} \item We identify the preference exploration problem in PbRL, demonstrating how single-agent methods can converge to suboptimal local minima in the preference space. \item We propose PB\textsuperscript{2}, a population-based framework for PbRL that maintains policy diversity while optimizing for human preferences, broadening coverage of the preference space. \item We show experimentally that neural ensemble reward modeling induces little behavioral diversity, performing similarly to not modeling reward uncertainty at all, justifying the need for an explicit diversity mechanism. \item We demonstrate experimentally that PB\textsuperscript{2} produces more distinguishable queries, improving reward learning efficiency with greater robustness to inconsistent human feedback and limited feedback budgets. \end{enumerate}

-We validate these claims through three complementary experimental evaluations: (1) a systematic evaluation across DMControl locomotion tasks with varying similarity thresholds $\epsilon$ to simulate human judgment inconsistency, and (2) a qualitative demonstration of how PB² escapes local optima in complex preference landscapes where single-agent methods remain trapped and (3) a comparative analysis in navigation tasks with extremely limited feedback, demonstrating PB²'s feedback efficiency in this limited setting.
+We validate these claims through three complementary experimental evaluations: (1) a systematic evaluation across DMControl locomotion tasks with varying similarity thresholds $\epsilon$ to simulate human judgment inconsistency; (2) a qualitative demonstration of how PB² escapes local optima in complex preference spaces where single-agent methods remain trapped; and (3) a comparative analysis in navigation tasks with extremely limited feedback, showing PB²'s feedback efficiency.